xnmeet/react-scan/README.md

 The issue is that component props are compared by reference, not value.
 This is intentional – this way rendering can be cheap to run.

-However, this makes it easy to accidentally cause unnecessary renders, making the the app slow.
-Even in production apps, with hundreds of engineers, can't fully optimize their apps (see [GitHub](https://github.com/aidenybai/react-scan/blob/main/.github/assets/github.mp4), [Twitter](https://github.com/aidenybai/react-scan/blob/main/.github/assets/twitter.mp4), and [Instagram](https://github.com/aidenybai/react-scan/blob/main/.github/assets/instagram.mp4)).
+However, this makes it easy to accidentally cause unnecessary renders, making the app slow.
+Even production apps, with hundreds of engineers, can't fully optimize their apps (see [GitHub](https://github.com/aidenybai/react-scan/blob/main/.github/assets/github.mp4), [Twitter](https://github.com/aidenybai/react-scan/blob/main/.github/assets/twitter.mp4), and [Instagram](https://github.com/aidenybai/react-scan/blob/main/.github/assets/instagram.mp4)).

 This often comes down to props that update in reference, like callbacks or object values.
 For example, the `onClick` function and `style` object are re-created on every render, causing `ExpensiveComponent` to slow down the app: